pa-aggarwal/library-app/README.md

 ## Features

 * Information shown about each book: the book's title, author, number of pages, and if it's been completed or not
-* Delete button for removing books from the library
+* Delete button permanently removes a book from the library
 * Add button for adding a new book's information through a form
+* Edit button for updating a specific book's information
-* Read status can be changed by clicking the status button
+* A book's read status can be changed by clicking the status button

 ### To Add/Implement

 Additional features that will help improve the user experience:

-- [ ] Edit button for updating a book's information
 - [ ] Add local storage to persist user's data after browser window closes
 - [ ] Make application responsive for other non-desktop devices like mobile/tablets
 - [ ] Indicate to the user when their library is empty
 - [ ] Make header navigation fixed at top of the page
 - [ ] Display confirmation message after user clicks delete button
 - [ ] Allow h1 heading to be customizable by the user so they can enter their name

+## Learning Achievements

+* Using object-oriented programming by writing constructors and prototype methods
+* Manipulating the DOM in response to events on buttons and forms
+* Following the Model View Controller (MVC) design pattern to separate data from the user interface in the DOM
+* Documenting parameters and return types of functions and methods with [JSDoc](https://jsdoc.app/index.html)